fishsciences/artemis_methods/intro/intro.md

 extraction, but they have the same effect on Cq (namely, increasing variability).

-We addressed these issues by directly modeling the effect of the predictors on the latent (unobserved) variable, eDNA concentration.
+We addressed these issues by creating the `artemis` package for R. In `artemis`, we implement a model which directly estimates the effect of the predictors on the latent (unobserved) variable, eDNA concentration.
 This is accomplished by linking eDNA concentration to the observed response via the standard curve parameters.
 The goal of this paper is to introduce this truncated latent variable model in the